Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: Methods

 \subsection{Code availability}

-All analysis and figure-generation code will be made publicly available on paper acceptance.
+All analysis and figure-generation code is available at GitHub (\href{https://github.com/tuhinjubcse/Author-Style-Personalization/tree/main}{https://github.com/tuhinjubcse/Author-Style-Personalization/tree/main}).
 Core analyses can be reproduced by running the numbered R scripts in sequence.
 Analyses were conducted in R 4.3.1 with key packages including \texttt{clubSandwich} and \texttt{emmeans}.
 Exact package versions and run instructions are provided in SI, Section S10.